osfameron/MinesweeperKata/README.md

 In general it all holds together, even coming from a preference for FP on the one hand and more Dynamic/lightweight OO languages on the other.
 The only unfortunate missing feature I think I've bounced against is a lack of first-class Array literals.

+## More thoughts

+Generics is fun and a big, rewarding subject.
+The type system is nice, *but* not as capable as a Hindley-Milner, and of course, much wordier.

+As you stack more details to the left of a declaration:

+    public static override Generic<T> Foo (...)

+it becomes increasingly difficult to spot the *name* of a method.
+Considering how important these are, this is a design mistake.
+(Inherited from Java of course.
+Kotlin and others get this right, instead of perpetuating the mistake.)

+Expression bodied members are very nice.
+As Jon Skeet points out, this kind of small sugar makes much more difference than you'd expect.

 # The Algorithm

 Think of the grid as a 2D bitmask, with an empty space as 0 and mine as 1.
 So given the example grid: